haosulab/ManiSkill/docs/source/tasks/index.md

 Soft-body tasks will be added back in as they are still in development as part of a new soft-body simulator we are working on.

-For each task documented here we provide a "Task Card" which briefly describes all the important aspects of the task, including task description, randomizations, success/fail conditions, and goal specification in observations.
+For each task documented here we provide a "Task Card" which briefly describes all the important aspects of the task, including task description, supported robots, randomizations, success/fail conditions, and goal specification in observations.

 Note that some tasks do not have goal specifications.
 This generally means part of the observation (e.g. cube pose) indicates the goal for you.